41north/gradle-intellij-run-generator-plugin/README.md

 ## 💡 Introduction

+This plugin allows to specify [Intellij Run configurations](https://www.jetbrains.com/help/idea/run-debug-configuration.html) with YAML!

+For now, the scope of the plugin is quite simplistic, but over time new use cases or improvements may be added!

-This plugin was developed originally for [Exflo](https://github.com/41north/exflo).
+Originally, this plugin was developed for our Besu plugin: [Exflo](https://github.com/41north/exflo) as a way of sharing complex configurations easily.

 ## 🙈 Usage